-Rannveig Haraldsdóttir is a 47 year old grammar school teacher from Iceland.
-She has been suffering with shoulder pain and sore muscles for quite some time, but since fall 2014 her pain was getting much worse.
-Find out about her frozen shoulder recovery process — treatments and procedures she tried — and what finally helped her get her frozen shoulder fixed.
+Rannveig is a 47 year old grammar school teacher from Iceland.
+She had been suffering with shoulder pain and sore muscles for quite some time, but since fall 2014 her pain was getting much worse.
+Find out about her frozen shoulder recovery process, treatments, and procedures she tried and what finally helped her get her frozen shoulder fixed.

 One month later in February, her shoulder was still completely frozen.
-Rannveig now went to see an orthopedic surgeon, and he suggested to perform an arthroscopic decompression surgery on her shoulder.
+Rannveig then went to see an orthopedic surgeon, and he suggested to perform an arthroscopic decompression surgery on her shoulder.

 Not completely convinced about the surgery, she decided to try and fix her shoulder with a cortisone injection.
 She got the injection into her shoulder, but just couldn’t find any improvement or reduced pain.

 After thoughtful consideration Rannveig now agreed to go through with the surgery, setting the operation date on March 27th 2015.

 “I did not want a surgical operation being performed on my shoulder.
 But as the pain was so severe, I decided to go through with it.

 I was disappointed to find out that Arthroscopic Decompression Surgery did not improve my condition in any way.”